fallwith/resume/james.md

 ### Objective

-Seeking a senior developer or lead role within an agile and impactful team.
-Brings an extensive 10+ year background involving a wide variety of successful projects and teams targeting both internal and external customers.
-Aims to deliver clean, well tested code, great cross-team communication and collaboration, and increased developer happiness.
+To secure an impactful role within an agile team that will benefit from my technical leadership, innovative problem solving, and strong collaboration skills.
+To drive customer and developer happiness throughout the entirety of the software development lifecycle.

 ### Skills

-#### Programming Development
+#### Programming

 * Ruby programming with and without Rails
 * Experienced with both server-side and client-side development (CLI, GUI, web apps, APIs, and SDKs)
+* External full-stack development and internal tools and automation development
-* Proficient with Python, Go, Rust, TypeScript, JavaScript, Java, Lua, and many others
+* Proficient with Python, Go, Rust, TypeScript, JavaScript, Java, Lua, and others

 #### DevOps and Systems Engineering